amethon/www/_reflections/journal2.md

 Dear Journal,

-<i>Reflection<i>
+<i>Reflection</i>

 As I sit here at my desk, reflecting on the events of the past week, I am filled with a sense of gratitude and awe.
 It has been an incredible journey, one that has taken me to the depths of the ocean and back again, and one that has challenged me in ways that I never could have imagined.

 As I look back on the past week, I am struck by the many incredible moments and experiences that I have had.
-From the awe-inspiring beauty of the abyssopelagia, to the camaraderie and sense of community that I have found among the crew, this journey has been filled with moments of wonder and discovery.
+From the awe-inspiring beauty of Abyssopelagia, to the fellowship and sense of community that I have found among the crew, this journey has been filled with moments of wonder and discovery.

 But it has not been without its challenges.
 I have had to confront my fears and doubts, and I have had to push myself beyond my limits.
 I have had to rely on the skills and expertise of others, and I have had to trust in the knowledge and guidance of those who have come before me.